3C277.1 e-MERLIN workshop: Part 2 - Imaging

 overwrite=True)

-The plot below shows a zoom on a few scans.
-The chosen solution interval should also ideally fit an integral number of times into each scan.
-It is also a good idea not to use too short a solution interval for the first model.
-This is because the model may not be very accurate, so you don't want to constrain the solutions too tightly.
+The plot below shows a zoom on several scans.
+The selected solution interval should ideally fit an integral number of times into each scan.
+Additionally, it is advisable not to use too short a solution interval for the first model.
+This is because the model may lack accuracy, so you want to avoid constraining the solutions too tightly.

 4. Derive phase self-calibration solutions (step 4)